 The potatoes and gravy have a very rich flavor and texture which is complimented by the bold flavor of the Cabernet Sauvignon and the creaminess and clean minerality of the Austin Hope Chardonnay.

-If you’re having a turkey there’s a good chance you’re going to have some stuffing to go along with it.
+If you’re having a turkey, there’s a good chance you’re going to have some stuffing to go along with it.
 In most cases that stuffing is going to consist of bread, onions, celery, seasonings and more, so what wine would pair best with this delicious Thanksgiving side dish?

 An unoaked Chardonnay is a great wine option to pair with your Thanksgiving stuffing.
 There are some stuffing options that contain things like sausage or cranberries, but no matter what type of stuffing you have, a good unoaked Chardonnay wine will pair nicely.

-Wine With Thanksgiving Dinner
+Wine Pairing For Thanksgiving Dinner

 When it comes to wine and food pairings someone is always going to have a suggestion.
 In most cases those suggestions are based on how certain types of wines interact with food in your mouth and how they can change the overall experience.
 What a lot of these food and wine pairings don’t take into consideration is people’s differences in taste.